You Support This Site

 The more cynical folks, particularly those who affect a jaded sensibility without hardly any life experience at all, may judge EDWARD SCISSORHANDS maudlin, and there are times when it nearly becomes sappy.
 But those moments are bordered by the helplessly deadly nature that is Edward.
 In one scene, Peggy's daughter Kim (Wynona Ryder: BEETLEJUICE, DRACULA, ALIEN: RESURRECTION), overcome by Edward's quiet kindness, asks him to hold her.
 Edward raises his long sharp blades, and slowly draws them around her.
 We can all see the danger, right?
 So can Edward, who lowers his hands and says, "I can't."

-The film boasts make-up effects by Stan Winston Studios and led by Richard J. Landon. and music by long time Burton buddy Danny Elfman.
-This isn't the first time I've made mention of the hairstylist in a Johnny Depp movie, but Hair Designer, Yolanda Toussieng deserves special mention for this film.
-If you've never seen it, you'll understand why in the first ten minutes of this film, and it gets crazier as the movie progresses.
+The film boasts make-up effects by Stan Winston Studios and led by Richard J. Landon.
+Music by long time Burton buddy Danny Elfman.
+This isn't the first time I've made mention of the hairstylist in a Johnny Depp movie, but Hair Designer, Yolanda Toussieng deserves special mention for this movie.
+If you've never seen it, you'll understand why in the first ten minutes of this film, and it gets crazier as the story progresses.
 Special mention must also be made of the sets designed by Rick Heinrichs, Paul Sonski, and Ann Harris.
 Kudos also to Art Director, Tom Duffield.
 All these talents and their crews came together to create the special atmosphere that Burton wanted and needed to communicate his dream of EDWARD SCISSORHANDS.

 It would be nearly ten years before Tim Burton would make his first bonafide Horror movie with SLEEPY HOLLOW, but EDWARD SCISSORHANDS is a classic film in every sense of the word.
-It is a wonderful addition to any Horror film fans collection, and is arguably Tim Burton's best movie to date.
+It is a wonderful addition to any Horror film fan's collection and is arguably Tim Burton's best movie to date.

 Five Shriek Girls.